haizadvnet/apidoc-plugin-codeception/README.md

 ## About apidoc-plugin-codeception

 1. This plugin only support JSON request and response.
-2. This plugin skipped any authorization token such as bearer etc.
-3. Please ensure your API can take parameter "skipToken":true if you want to disable API authorization token.
+2. Please ensure your API can take parameter "skipToken":true if you want to disable API authorization token.

 ## Installation
 ```